thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 apply to all the repositories.

-However, the recommended way to release to multiple repositories is to have multiple `[Pinto::Add]` blocks in your `dist.ini` file.
+However, the recommended way to release to multiple repositories is to have multiple `[Pinto::Add / NAME]` blocks in your `dist.ini` file.
 This allows you to set attributes for each repository independently (at the expense of possibly having to duplicating some information).

 # SUPPORT